 Also, it’s a good idea to water and feed your lawn as it needs it, and do some aerating at least once or twice a year.
-If you struggle to find the time to care for your lawn, there are specialists you can hire to do the tasks for you, such as this preferred Houston lawn service.
+If you struggle to find the time to care for your lawn, there are specialists you can hire to do the tasks for you.

 Learn to Identify Common Weeds

 It helps to know about the most common weeds that come into yards so you can identify them and deal with them effectively.
 Chickweed is one of the most common weeds, for instance, and it’s identifiable due to its shiny leaves that sit on multiple stems.
 When chickweed flowers, there’s a single white flower on each stem.

 Crabgrass is a regular “visitor” to yards, too.
 It gets its name from its leaves, which spread out low across the ground in a crab-like tight circle, stemming from a central root.
 Purslane, on the other hand, has distinctive red-toned, thick and succulent stems, in addition to green fleshy leaves and star-shaped flowers in a yellow shade.
 It grows in a circular shape close to the ground, too, and moves outwards.

 Another way to keep weeds at bay is to limit any disturbances to the soil in your garden.
 The less you turn and disturb the soil, the less likely it is that weeds will reseed, and you want dormant weed seeds to stay below the surface of the soil instead of getting out into the air and germinating.

 If you do need to till the soil, at least do so when the soil is dry, and at a time of the year when perennial plants and trees in your area aren’t dropping lots of seeds.